Nominations for the 2023 award are due February 17th!

 The United States Department of Labor's Bureau of International Labor Affairs (ILAB) solicits nominations for the U.S. Department of Labor Iqbal Masih Award for the Elimination of Child Labor.

 The Iqbal Masih Award is a non-monetary award presented annually by the U.S. Secretary of Labor and administered by ILAB's Office of Child Labor, Forced Labor and Human Trafficking.
-This page outlines the eligibility criteria, the nomination process and the administrative procedures for this year's award.
+This page outlines the eligibility criteria, the nomination process and the administrative procedures for this award.